MOSA is an open source software project that natively executes .NET applications within a virtual hypervisor or on bare metal hardware!

 Single Static Assignment (SSA)

 Loop-Invariant Code Motion

 Greedy Register Allocation

-Join us on Gitter chat.
+Join us on Discord.
 This is the most interactive way to connect to MOSA’s development team.